 Mobile Apps: Not Just for Take-Out May 21, 2020 Mike Tippets, Vice President, Enterprise Marketing SD-WAN false Could mobile apps help restaurants reopen by offering a safer, contactless way to serve dine-in patrons?
 Nearly all businesses have been hard hit by this pandemic.
 Yet the restaurant industry faces some unique challenges as establishments confront how best to keep patrons and staff safe upon reopening.
 How can they minimize contact points, ensure safe distancing, and instill confidence in customers?
 As I consider all of the ways the dining experience will change in the wake of this current pandemic, I think about the way mobile device apps have grown during the current crisis and about the great promise they hold going forward.
 They offer a contact-free way to order and pay for food, even for dine-in patrons, and provide a significant upside for customer experience, servers, and the restaurant itself in terms of order accuracy, efficiency, and social engagement (Related: to manage all of the features a mobile app can provide for your customers, you need a network that rises to the occasion and strong Guest Wi-Fi services to support the expanded demand apps and additional devices add to the network.
 Learn more about an SD-WAN solution here).
 WANsform Your Enterprise Before you can transform customer experience, you must WANsform your enterprise.
 Learn how Hughes Managed SD-WAN is enabling digital transformation and achieving real results.
 MPLS vs. SD-WAN Why SD-WAN?
 WiFi Analytics: Insight Every Step of the Way Digital Signage Solutions: Engagement Starts Here SD-WAN Appliance: 4860 is SD-WAN transformation in a box Some restaurant chains have been utilizing tabletop ordering and payment devices for the last few years.
 But they still require customers to touch a surface that others may have touched; and device costs can be prohibitive for many.
 At the same time, most have a mobile app in place to support secondary functions, like take-out and delivery orders.
 Since the mobile app resides on the customer’s personal device, it’s a safe surface that only they touch.
 With an app, a patron can review menu items and make food or drink choices in advance, speeding up the ordering process.
 The restaurant can additionally make recommendations and offer special promotions or add-ons, or even call up past orders to recommend as a re-order or to select past favorites.
 Of course, contactless payment is a benefit of an app as well.
 Relying more on a mobile app can also improve a restaurant’s processes.
 For example, if patrons make reservations and place orders in advance, a restaurant will be better able to manage inventory and can prepare the prep line for upcoming food orders for quicker, more efficient service.
 Another key advantage is eliminating the need for printed menus that must be cleaned after each use or printed daily.
 Servers and wait-staff can still offer in-person advice and guidance, but their primary role would be focused on welcoming the customer and delivering food.
 The app, however, can expand a restaurant’s ability to share information and provide enhanced service.
 Imagine a virtual sommelier being able to interact with and provide product knowledge or recommendations to a table of diners.
 I am intrigued by the many ways a restaurant app might transform both restaurant operations and the dining experience, making it safer (and more efficient) for servers and staff to do their jobs while giving patrons the confidence they need to go out to eat with friends and family.
 I, for one, am hungry for that type of experience!
 About the Author Mike Tippets is the Vice President for Enterprise Marketing & Organizational Development at Hughes.
 He leads a team that helps multi-site businesses engage, communicate, grow and make The Right Connection with their staff and their customers.
 Follow Mike Tippets on LinkedIn and Twitter @HughesMediaVP.
-Categories See All SD-WAN (57) Networking (27) Retail Technology (21) Managed Security (12) Managed Services (11) EMV (11) SASE (9) Conference (7) Edge Computing (7) Digital Media (6) WiFi Analytics (4) SCS (1) Popular Blogs Simplifying Hybrid Cloud ConnectivityMay 7, 2021 The Battle of Bandwidth: MPLS vs. SD-WANMay 11, 2021 With SD-WAN, Pursuing Hybrid Cloud Connectivity Might Be Simpler Than You ThinkMay 14, 2021 3 Top Trend-based Opportunities for C-StoresJun 18, 2021 Managed Network Services Solve Real Business ChallengesJun 21, 2021 Related Posts See All What to do When the Network is the Lifeline for a Franchise Business July 28, 2021 Three Retail Trends That Are Here to Stay Post-Covid Jeff Bradbury July 23, 2021 Managed Network Services Solve Real Business Challenges June 21, 2021 Simplifying Hybrid Cloud Connectivity May 07, 2021 Digital Transformation is in High Gear Going into 2021 Mike Tippets, Vice President, Enterprise Marketing January 22, 2021 ENJOY THIS POST?
+Categories See All SD-WAN (58) Networking (31) Retail Technology (24) Managed Services (13) Managed Security (12) EMV (11) SASE (10) Conference (7) Edge Computing (7) Digital Media (6) WiFi Analytics (5) SCS (2) Popular Blogs 5 Tips to Maintain Business as Usual During Hurricane SeasonAug 11, 2021 5 Digital Turning Points in RetailAug 16, 2021 Making a List.
+Checking it Twice.
+Five Tips to Prep Stores for the Holiday SeasonAug 23, 2021 Protecting Your Brand Takes More Than TrustAug 25, 2021 5 Major Turning Points in the History of e-CommerceSep 2, 2021 Related Posts See All Making a List.
+Checking it Twice.
+Five Tips to Prep Stores for the Holiday Season August 23, 2021 What to do When the Network is the Lifeline for a Franchise Business July 28, 2021 Three Retail Trends That Are Here to Stay Post-Covid Jeff Bradbury July 23, 2021 Managed Network Services Solve Real Business Challenges June 21, 2021 Simplifying Hybrid Cloud Connectivity May 07, 2021 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.